 In Section II we argue that job-specific human capital is an important source of monopsony power in the labor market.
 Workers who have accumulated a high amount of job-specific human capital can be expected to have a relatively low incentive to switch jobs to improve their wage.
-Hence, as workers do not want to lose their accumulated job-specific human capital, the labor supply elasticity to the firm with respect to wages can be expected to decrease with higher job-specific human capital, thereby increasing the monopsony power of employers.
+Hence, as workers do not want to lose their accumulated jobspecific human capital, the labor supply elasticity to the firm with respect to wages can be expected to decrease with higher job-specific human capital, thereby increasing the monopsony power of employers.

-Job-specific human capital should be more important as a source of monopsony power for NRC workers than for other task groups as NRC workers perform more complex tasks at their job (Acemoglu and Autor 2011; Booth and Zoega 2008).
-Gathmann and Schönberg (2010) propose the concept of task-specific human capital - which is strongly related to job-specific human capital - and show that workers generally move to occupations with similar task requirements.
+Job-specific human capital should be more important as a source of monopsony power for NRC workers than for other task groups because NRC workers perform more complex tasks at their jobs (Acemoglu and Autor 2011; Booth and Zoega 2008).
+Gathmann and Schönberg (2010) propose the concept of task-specific human capital-strongly related to job-specific human capital-and show that workers generally move to occupations with similar task requirements.
 Workers lose task-specific human capital if the tasks in the new job are very different from the old one.
-We expect that NRC workers have a lower arrival rate of job offers suiting their current task profile which is relatively complex.
+We expect that NRC workers have a lower arrival rate of job offers suiting their current task profile, which is relatively complex.
 We further expect that NRC workers have a low incentive to switch to a new job in which they perform different tasks than in their current job because this would imply a relatively large loss of job-specific human capital.
-In consequence, the labor supply elasticity to the firm with respect to wages is likely to be lower for NRC workers than for other task groups, that is NRC workers are likely to be exposed to a higher degree of monopsony power.
+In consequence, the labor supply elasticity to the firm with respect to wages is likely to be lower for NRC workers than for other task groups; that is, NRC workers are likely to be exposed to a higher degree of monopsony power.

-To provide evidence regarding these hypotheses, we estimate the separation rate elasticities for workers in different job tenure brackets - proxying different degrees of accumulated jobspecific human capital - and with different task intensities.
-We focus on the separation rate elasticities because all job-specific human capital is lost once a worker quits his job.
-Therefore, the separation rate elasticities are the components of the labor supply elasticity to the firm in Equation 4 which are most directly related to job-specific human capital.
-Table 6 presents the results for the separation rate elasticities for different job tenure brackets and workers with different task intensities.
+To provide evidence regarding these hypotheses, we estimate the separation rate elasticities for workers in different job tenure brackets-proxying different degrees of accumulated job-specific human capital-and with different task intensities.
+We focus on the separation rate elasticities because all job-specific human capital is lost once a worker quits their job.
+Therefore, the separation rate elasticities are the components of the labor supply elasticity to the firm in Equation 4 that are most directly related to job-